Beryl01/My-Tailor/README.md

 # My-Tailor
 My Tailor
-A website to automate Tailoring industry.
+A website that helps to automate Tailoring industry.